m1llyy/GadgetGrid-E-Commerce-Performance-Analysis/README.md

 - <b> Reevaluate the Bose Soundsport</b>: With only 27 total orders and $3,339 in sales across four years, the product failed to gain meaningful traction.
 Given that AirPods dominated the headphone category at 48K orders, the Soundsport may be redundant in the catalog.
 Discontinuing or replacing it with a more competitive audio product is worth considering.

 ## Loyalty Program
 - <b> Continue the Program for at Least Another Year </b>: Membership grew from 12% to 52% of total orders between 2019 and 2022, and member sales overtook non-member sales by 2021.
-The trajectory is strong enough to warrant continued investment rather than reassessment.
-The 2022 data is the first time member AOV ($245) surpassed non-member AOV ($215), suggesting an upward trend in both order frequency and order value among members.
-However, one year is not enough to confirm this as a structural shift - tracking it for another year would provide us with a better understanding.
+For the first time in 2022, members outspent non-members per order.
+Ultimately, the trajectory is storng but one year isn't a trend yet.
 - <b> Investigate the AOV Gap </b>: For three out of four years, non-members outspent members on a per order basis, which may suggest loyalty members are leveraging rewards or discount or offset the price.
-Understanding whether the program is driving genuine higher value purchases vs discount-driven ones is important in evaluating its profitability.
+It's worth understanding whether members are actually spending more or just using disocunts to pay less.

 ## Marketing Channels
 - <b> Invest further in email</b>: Email was the fastest growing channel, expanding 5.8x in order volume from 2019 to 2021.
 It also maintained a consistent AOV around $180, making it a reliable and likely cost-efficient channel worth scaling.